madebymany/sir-trevor-js/Readme.md

 Out of the box there is a very generic uploading function that should allow you to take some form data and send it up to your server.
 TODO: explain more complex image uploading

+## More examples

+See our [Wiki](https://github.com/madebymany/sir-trevor-js/wiki) for more code and examples

 ## Contributing